omari-kd/Environmental-Impact-on-Food-Production/README.md

 To ensure the data was ready for analysis, a meticulous data preparation process was carried out as follows:

 - Cleaning of column names: The column names were cleaned to ensure standardisation and consistency
-- Correction of column names: The column name packging was corrected to packaging.
+- Correction of column names: The column name packging was corrected to packaging
-- Checking data structure: The overall structure of the dataset was examined.
+- Checking data structure: The overall structure of the dataset was examined
-- Duplicate check: No duplicate entries were found.
+- Duplicate check: No duplicate entries were found
 - Handling Missing Values:

 ![image](https://github.com/user-attachments/assets/658c46d5-e994-426c-93da-3530661ccb7c)